ruslan-s-codecare/node-pet/README.md

 To start the server, run the following command:

-`npm start`
+`node index.js`

 By default, the server will listen on port 3000.
-You can change the port by specifying the `PORT` environment variable, for example:
+You can change the port by specifying the port by passing variable, for example:

-`PORT=8080 npm start`
+`node index.js 8080`

 ## Testing